graciemcguire/phase-4-data-structures-singly-linked-list/README.md

 ## Singly Linked List Methods

 Let's say we want to recreate the data structure of letters we had before (`[  "A", "B", "C", "D", "E", "F", "H", "I", "J", "K" ]`) but this time we'll use a Singly Linked List instead of an array.
-We want to start by adding the first letter so we need to create an `add` method in our `LinkedList` class.
+We want to start by adding the first letter so we need to create an `push` method in our `LinkedList` class.

 ```rb
 Class LinkedList